= A Complete Guide to Canal Root Treatment & Procedure - SmileAgain

 The tiny opening in the top of the mouth is filled with a soft temporary material.
 This covering material is replaced by a crown or cap atop the treated teeth.

-Is canal root treatment safe?
 There is a possibility of a tooth root abscess developing if diseased tissue is left behind or if the antibiotics are ineffective.
 If defective materials are used to fill a cavity, the patient could become reinfected with bacteria.
 Additionally, an endodontist may be unaware of a root crack.
 If this is the case, the breach exposes the area to bacterial and infectious contamination.

 The loosening of the crown would also be a threat.
 If left uncovered, the seal on the tooth may deteriorate, allowing bacteria to enter and reinfect the tooth.
 If the crown comes loose, you must visit your dentist right away to get it fixed.
-The above risks are rare chances of ignorance.
-If you are apprehensive about a root canal, you can always approach the team of expert professionals at Smile Again.

 They can personally solve all the queries and fill you with all the available optional treatments like a partial denture, bridge, or implant in place of the damaged tooth.
 The dentists perform a comprehensive diagnosis of your dental condition and recommend the best possible treatment at affordable rates.